Diffusivity dependence of the transition path ensemble

-\emph{Model system. }To investigate the temperature-dependence of the TPE as well as the validity of Eq. \ref{eq:r function}, we consider consider the motion of a particle in $d=2$ dimensions in a potential $U(\mathbf{x})$; we will further below also add an additional non-conservative force $\mathbf{F}^{a}$.
-The potential $U(\mathbf{x})$ is a deformed Mexican hat, with a maximum at the origin and a manifold of minima on the unit circle, see SI for details \citep{note:SI} and Fig. \ref{fig:switch} (a) for a plot of $U$.
-By design, the curvature perpendicular to the upper semi-circle, $\Gamma^{+}$, is larger than the curvature perpendicular to the lower semi-circle $\Gamma^{-}$.
-We consider the TPE of paths of duration $T$ which start at $\mathbf{x}_{0}=(-L,0)$ and end at $\mathbf{x}_{T}=(L,0)$.
-The potential yields two local instantons $\mathbf{x}^{+}$, $\mathbf{x}^{-}$, going along the upper and lower semi-circles, respectively.
-We denote the probability of a transition path taking the channel along $\Gamma^{+}$ by $P^{+}(\theta,T)$, so that the probability of the channel along $\Gamma^{-}$ is $P^{-}(\theta,T)=1-P^{+}(\theta,T)$.
+\emph{Model system.} We consider the motion of a particle in $d=2$ dimensions in a potential force field $\mathbf{F}=-\nabla U(\mathbf{x})$; below we will also add a non-conservative force $\mathbf{F}^{a}$.
+The potential $U(\mathbf{x})$ is a deformed Mexican hat, with a maximum at the origin and a manifold of minima on the circle of radius $L$ around the origin, see Fig.~\ref{fig:switch} (a) for a plot of $U$ and the SI for the explicit parametrisation \citep{note:SI}.
+We consider the TPE for paths of duration $T$ which start at $\mathbf{x}_{0}=(-L,0)$ and end at $\mathbf{x}_{T}=(L,0)$.
+This ensemble features two competing transition channels, namely along the upper and lower semi-circle, which we denote by $\Gamma^{+}$ and $\Gamma^{-}$; by design the potential along $\Gamma^{+}$ is narrower as compared to along $\Gamma^{-}$.